 SHAREHOLDER ALERT: Bronstein, Gewirtz & Grossman, LLC Reminds Investors of Class Action Against Fiat Chrysler Automobiles N.V.
 (FCAU) and Lead Plaintiff Deadline: September 27, 2016

 NEW YORK, Aug.
-17, 2016 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, reminds investors of class action against Fiat Chrysler Automobiles N.V. ("FCA" or the "Company") (NYSE: FCAU).
-This case is on behalf of a class consisting of all persons or entities who purchased FCA from October 29, 2014 through July 18, 2016, inclusive (the "Class Period").
+31, 2016 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, reminds investors of class action against Fiat Chrysler Automobiles N.V. ("FCA" or the "Company") (NYSE: FCAU).
+The class is on behalf of a class consisting of all persons or entities who purchased FCA from October 29, 2014 through July 18, 2016, inclusive (the "Class Period").